(win) Memory Access Violation in Release Mode

 }

-Also I have used the x64dbg debugger, but couldn't find out much because I can't read assembly.
+EDIT: Also I have used the x64dbg debugger, but couldn't find out much because I can't read assembly.
 But when it crashes, it shows "TileObjectData" as info, which is a class in my project.
 Here the relevant class:

 Class TileObjectData Extends Component